Resources

 Exercise physiologists and physiotherapists are able to screen for high-risk health conditions and refer your kid to a doctor prior to engagement in sport if required.
 They can work with your kid to increase motivation and pathways for participation, by recommending specific skills and exercises based on the sport.
 A physiotherapist or occupational therapist can also provide support through modification of the sport to your kid’s needs/ skills.

-Organising sports
+Organising sport

 So my kid wants to play a sport, where do we go from here?